Tan Loke Mun

-Dr. Tan Loke Mun is the founder Director of ArchiCentre Sdn.
+Dr. Tan Loke Mun is the founder and Director of ArchiCentre Sdn.
 Bhd, DTLM Design Group and principal of DrTanLM Architect, architectural design studios in Subang Jaya, Malaysia.
 He is best known for having designed the first Green Building Index Platinum rated house in Malaysia, the S11 House.

 Biography

-Born and raised in Petaling Jaya, Malaysia, Tan obtained his architectural training from Deakin University, Australia in the 1980s and later received his doctorate from The University of Melbourne, Australia.
-His doctoral studies was in social and self-help housing and he has worked in many urban and rural parts of Australia, Uruguay and Argentina.
+Born and raised in Petaling Jaya, Malaysia, Tan obtained his architectural training from Deakin University, Australia during the 1980s.
+He later received his doctorate from The University of Melbourne, Australia.
+His doctoral studies were in social and self-help housing and he has worked in many urban and rural parts of Australia, Uruguay, and Argentina.